 The Scheme's strategic asset allocation is set by the Board and reviewed regularly.
-The asset allocation strategy for the Scheme was reviewed during the year and the Board has determined to adopt a more conservative investment strategy from 1 July 2022.
-The pie chart below shows the Scheme's asset allocation strategy effective since 1 October 2019 and the new asset allocation strategy effective from 1 July 2022.
+The asset allocation strategy for the Scheme was reviewed during 2022 and the Board determined to adopt a new asset allocation from 1 July 2022.
+The asset allocation was further reviewed in December 2022 and amended as shown below effective from 1 February 2023.
+The pie charts below show the Scheme's asset allocation strategy as at 31 March 2022, amended strategy effective from 1 July 2022 and the new asset allocation strategy effective from 1 February 2023 (and current as at 31 March 2023).

 The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) is reviewed regularly by the Board.
-During the year the responsible investment section of the SIPSP was updated.
-There were no other significant changes to the SIPSP during the year.
+During the year the SIPSP was updated and there were no significant changes to the SIPSP relating to the Scheme, other than to reflect new asset allocation strategy effective from 1 February 2023.
 See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.